Up to 50% off sofas & mattresses — limited‑time deals.

 What we liked

-• Reliable, simple power recline that feels smooth in regular use.
+• The power recline felt simple, predictable, and smooth in regular use.

 Who it is best for

-• People who know they want a recliner-style sofa rather than a standard couch.
+• People who know they want a recliner-style sofa instead of a standard couch.

 • TV rooms where comfort and features matter more than a tailored silhouette.